xdoko01/pgRPG/README.md

 ## To Do

+### Add debug processor - you will put any condition there and if the condition is fulfilled then the game will stop and you will be able to check the state

 ### Component classes can be data classes
   - either built-id @dataclass or pydantic(has verification of data functionality)
   - https://youtu.be/vRVVyl9uaZc